arifer612/exportMDL/README.md

 ![pip](https://i.imgur.com/RCTwY3u.png)
 ![python](https://i.imgur.com/RCTwY3u.png)

 If you have not set your login details in the configuration file (you can do so through [here](#edit-the-configuration-file)), you will be prompted to key in your login details like this.
-Do note that you cannot copy and paste your password into the terminal on Windows.
+Do note that you cannot copy and paste your password into the terminal on Windows and it will not show any asterisks or symbols as you type your password.
 ![login](https://i.imgur.com/kNfQMIy.png)

 #### Edit the configuration file